-- a. p&qv¬r
+a. p&qv¬r

-- b. pvq&¬qvr
+b. pvq&¬qvr

-- c. ⊗⊗p=s=r
+c. ⊗⊗p≡s≡r

 The relation between Camestres and Bocardo is rather straightforward (and hence rather uninteresting).
 For example, both languages have ambiguous sentences, which both groups regard as a valuable feature of the languages.
 But the relation between both of these languages on the one hand and Fresison on the other is more intriguing.
-Fresison has a lexicon and orthography exactly like Camestres, but instead of the rule $S \rightarrow S 2CON S$ , Fresison has $S \rightarrow 2CON S S$ .
+Fresison has a lexicon and orthography exactly like Camestres, but instead of the rule $S \rightarrow S$ 2CON S, Fresison has $S \rightarrow 2CON S S$.
 In other words, instead of the two-place connectives appearing between the two sentences they connect, in Fresison all the connectives appear before the sentences they apply to.

-Translate the sentences in exercise 29 into Fresison, and give the trees for the translations.
+Translate the sentences in exercise 29 into Fresison, and give the trees for these sentences.
 There may not be a unique translation, since as you'll recall, sentences in Camestres are sometimes ambiguous.
 In Fresison, it turns out, no sentences are ambiguous (the Fresisonians take this as a particular source of pride), and consequently it is often the case that a perfectly faithful translation is impossible.
 So for this exercise, pick one or another of the readings of the ambiguous strings in Camestres for translation, and indicate which reading you've chosen by drawing a tree for the Camestranian sentence.

-As you might imagine, this little linguistic tour of this bizarre planet could rapidly become quite complicated, but we will be content to survey just one more language, namely Bramantip.
 Bramantip, like Fresison, has a vocabulary, phonology, and orthography identical to Camestres, but it's PS Component looks like this: